MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 Complete the following steps to set up SandBlast Mobile Protect on your device.

 1. Install the app from [Google Play](https://go.microsoft.com/fwlink/?linkid=2139455).
 Your organization might let you know that you need to get the app via notification, email, or by installing the app on your device.
-    * Company Portal/Intune app notification: Tap the Company Portal push notification to open Google Play.
+    * Company Portal/Intune app notification: Tap the push notification to open Google Play.
     * Work or school email: Tap the link or scan the QR code provided in that email to open Google Play.
     * App already installed: Open the app and continue to step 3 to sign in.
 3. When installation is complete, open the app.